UniversalDependencies/UD_Spanish-AnCora/README.md

   * Combination of letters and digits is not NUM but SYM.
   * Fixed remaining instances of double-subject clauses.
   * Fixed: Sentence-initial "y" is cc, not advmod.
+  * "quién" is interrogative, not relative.
+  * "quien" is relative, not interrogative.
 * 2023-05-15 v2.12
   * Propagated the arg and tem attributes from the original AnCora.
   * Por-nominals under participles changed from obj to obl:agent.